sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

 1. Gather the following parts:

-   - 4 completed ESCs
+See: 4 completed ESCs

-   - 4 motors
+See: 4 motors

-   - 12 bullet connectors, female
+See: 12 bullet connectors, female

-   - 12 bullet connectors, male
+See: 12 bullet connectors, male

-   - Heat shrinks (recommend 4mm in width)
+See: Heat shrinks (recommend 4mm in width)

 2. For each ESC: